Jtsant/Understanding-React/README.md

 ## Day 10
 ***Another important thing to remember about the Hook useState is that "State" is really separated on a per-component instance basis.*** In order to see that i will create a console.log right after using useState in the ExpenseItem.js file and as i can see in the console of my developer tools the phrase i put in the console.log appears to have been executed 4 times, but when i change the title it appears only one.
 ![Screenshot_1](https://user-images.githubusercontent.com/90603989/160828589-38a02ae0-c443-4948-842f-3ca295f92c64.png)
 The next step for my project is to be able to add user form inputs so that my data can change depending on what the user might be adding or renewing.
+After creating a new subfolder named NewExpense and adding more files to it i will create a whole new form for my project so that the user can input data that communicate with my project.
+Using some already given css files and constructing a whole new ExpenseForm file so that i can use it in many other ways, my NewExpense.js and ExpenseForm.js files look like that